Chongjx/ip/docs/README.md

 #### Keyword
 `find`

-The user enters the keyword command followed by the string of the keyword.
+The user enters the keyword followed by the string of the keyword.

 *Note:*<br/>
 *The string of the keyword is case-sensitive.*